Worldwide Shipping & Tracking

 Automated functions are scripts that run specific commands at set intervals.
 Players can create functions that alter tick speeds as part of larger gameplay mechanics.
 This can include managing cycles of day and night or triggering events.

-command lets players manage game rules effectively.
+Using the /gamerule command lets players manage game rules effectively.
 For example, they might use the command to set delays for various advancements or log admin commands.

 By combining automated functions with command blocks, players create a tailored experience.
 These tools allow for precise control over how quickly or slowly the game progresses based on player actions and design.